mhelenurm/SearchPlugin/README.txt

 PURPOSE:

-The Advanced Annotation Search plugin allows user to perform logical search operations on large ontologies to find the entities they need based on existing annotation information.
+The Advanced Annotation Search plugin allows user to perform logical search operations on large ontologies (via Protege) to find the entities they need based on existing annotation information.

+QUICK NOTICE:

+You don't need quotes around anything expect if you're searching annotations for a multiple-word expression.

 EXAMPLES:

 #1
-If you know some annotation contains a word or phrase, put that word or phrase in quotes ("") and click search.
+If you know some annotation contains a word or phrase, put that word or phrase in quotes ("") and click search. (e.g. "opercle", ""whatever you want"")

 #2
 If you know the comment of the entity you want to find contains the string "I like puppies", you can use the query (minus the outer quotations): "comment contains "i like puppies""

 #3
 If you know the entity has an "age" annotation and you know the age of the entity is greater than 3 but less than 9, you can type: "age > 3 and age < 9"

+DEFINITIONS:

+	TERM -> An text item that is either contained in quotations (""), or is a single word. (e.g. ""search plugin"", or "searchforme")
+	ANNOTATION NAME -> The plain-text title of an annotation (e.g. "comment", "hasAge") OPERATOR -> Any item from the OPERATOR chart down below.
+An operator defines what type of search you're doing on an annotation
+	VALUE -> The string or word you're searching for in an annotation LOGICAL OPERATOR -> An item from the LOGICAL OPERATOR chart below.
+These separate triples to allow for complex searches

 SYNTAX: